traderjoe-xyz/joe-docs/versioned_docs/version-V2.1/concepts/fees.md

 This means that high frequency trades will stack up volatility, while low frequency trades will slowly reduce the volatility, or even reset it after a long moment has passed without any trade.

 Now that the **volatility reference** is calculated, it is time to calculate the volatility introduced by the trade.
-Another varriable, the **index reference** ($i_r$), is introduced.
+Another variable, the **index reference** ($i_r$), is introduced.
 In most cases, $i_r$ will simply be the ID of the active bin before the swap is made.
 But in times of high frequency transactions, $i_r$ will keep its old value instead.
 This is to prevent people from manipulating fees by making small lots of small transactions that increase and decrease price.

 $$
 i_r = \begin{cases}